Sy-rex/FirstProjectSpring/README.md

 Commit №7 Learning lifecycle(init and destroy methods) of beans with different scope(singleton and prototype) and use tag factory-method

 Commit №8 Training to use Annotation @Component without Dependency Injection

+Commit №9 Training to use Annotation @Autowired without ambiguities